-Iced coffee is one of the choice drinks for hot weather.
+Iced coffee is one of the best drinks for hot weather.
 Whether you are navigating a scorching January afternoon or just need a mid-morning pick-me-up, iced coffee will do the trick.
 However, there is often a disappointing gap between the vibrant, sweet, and complex iced latte you order at your local cafe and the flat, bitter version made at home.
+The secret to bridging this gap is not necessarily a commercial-grade machine.
+The secret is using freshly roasted coffee beans.

 Cold temperatures suppress our perception of sweetness and flavour.
 If your beans are stale, your iced coffee will taste like coffee-flavoured water or harsh charcoal.
 To get that rich, cafe-quality hit, you need beans that were roasted recently and sourced with care.
+Here is your guide to mastering iced coffee at home, ensuring every glass is as refreshing as the first.

 Why Freshness is Non-Negotiable

+When coffee beans are roasted, they develop volatile oils and aromatic compounds that give coffee its character, whether that is chocolatey richness or fruity zest.
+As beans sit on supermarket shelves, they oxidise and lose these flavours.
 For iced coffee, freshness is critical.
-Because you often aren't using heat to volatilise the aromas as you drink it, you rely entirely on the quality of the extraction.
-A consistent supplier of fresh roasted coffee beans, like The Blind Coffee Roaster, ensures that the beans reaching your hopper are still bursting with the potential required to cut through milk and ice.
+Because you are often not using heat to volatilise the aromas as you drink it, you rely entirely on the quality of the extraction.
+A consistent supplier of freshly roasted coffee beans, like The Blind Coffee Roaster, ensures that the beans reaching your hopper are still bursting with the potential required to cut through milk and ice.

-Ingredients & Equipment Checklist
+Ingredients and Equipment Checklist

 Before you brew, ensure you have the basics right.

-Freshly Roasted Coffee Beans: Ideally ground immediately before brewing for maximum flavour.
+- Freshly roasted coffee beans: Ideally ground immediately before brewing for maximum flavour.

-Filtered Water: Australian tap water can sometimes be hard; filtered water ensures a clean taste.
+- Filtered water: Australian tap water can sometimes be hard.
+Filtered water ensures a clean taste.

-Ice: Use large ice cubes.
+- Ice: Use large ice cubes.
 They melt slower, keeping your drink cold without diluting it instantly.

-Scale: Precision is key for consistency.
+- Scale: Precision is key for consistency.

 The Golden Ratios: Brewing Guide

 Use this table to dial in your perfect cup.
-These measurements are a starting point—adjust to your taste.
+These measurements are a starting point.
+Adjust to your taste.

 |---|---|---|---|---|---|---|